-You may have received a letter or call demanding you payoff your business or personal loan.
+You may have received a letter or call demanding you payoff your business or personal loan right away.
 Very few businesses can afford to satisfy a debt from one day to the next.

-Consider the top 3 ways further below to fix the problem, avoid defaulting and saving any collateral.
+Consider the top 3 ways further below to fix the problem, avoid a quick default and saving your collateral.

 Call 919-771-4177 for more info.

-Apply above to: Payoff or Refinance the Loan now – before it is in default.
+Apply above to: Payoff or Refinance your company debt now – before it is in default.